 A suspension can be stressful for employees who realize their future with the company may be in jeopardy.
 Proper care by the employers can minimize the adverse effects on the employees involved and their co-workers.

 When the decision has been made to suspend an employee, the company should notify the employee of the reason(s) for and the duration of the suspension.
 Employees should be informed about payment status during the suspension and any guidelines to observe.
 Such guidelines may include staying away from company premises and removing access from company systems so they are unable to perform any work.
 Employees should be told when and where to report or call in at the end of the suspension period.
 These guidelines should be documented in writing and presented to the employee so there can be a mutual understanding of expectations.

 Step 2: Be Timely and Consistent with Decisions

 Investigation and discipline decisions should be made in a timely manner and with consistency.
-Fairness is essential in maintaining a strong workplace culture Consistency ensures protection against any form of discrimination.
+Fairness is essential in maintaining a strong workplace culture.
+Consistency ensures protection against any form of discrimination.
 If the investigation takes longer than originally expected, the suspension can be extended.

-Step 3: Document
+Step 3: Document the Decision